tsahara/r7rs/content/overview.md

 mechanics, so that special iteration constructs are useful only as syntactic sugar.
 See section~\ref{proper tail recursion}.

-\vest Scheme procedures are objects in their own right.
+Scheme procedures are objects in their own right.
 Procedures can be created dynamically, stored in data structures, returned as results of procedures, and so on.

-\vest One distinguishing feature of Scheme is that continuations, which in most other languages only operate behind the scenes, also have ``first-class'' status.
+One distinguishing feature of Scheme is that continuations, which in most other languages only operate behind the scenes, also have ``first-class'' status.
 Continuations are useful for implementing a wide variety of advanced control constructs, including non-local exits, backtracking, and coroutines.
 See section~\ref{continuations}.

-\vest Arguments to Scheme procedures are always passed by value, which means that the actual argument expressions are evaluated before the procedure gains control, regardless of whether the procedure needs the result of the evaluation.
+Arguments to Scheme procedures are always passed by value, which means that the actual argument expressions are evaluated before the procedure gains control, regardless of whether the procedure needs the result of the evaluation.

-\vest Scheme's model of arithmetic is designed to remain as independent as possible of the particular ways in which numbers are represented within a computer.
+Scheme's model of arithmetic is designed to remain as independent as possible of the particular ways in which numbers are represented within a computer.
 In Scheme, every integer is a rational number, every rational is a real, and every real is a complex number.
 Thus the distinction between integer